 The Office of the Dean of the College supports students' academic progress.
 It administers standards of academic progress.
-It also provides advisement in course work and oversees policies on disputed grades, leaves of absence, withdrawal from the College, and the assignment of academic notations (W, WF, I).
+It also provides advisement in course work and oversees policies on disputed grades, leaves of absence, withdrawal from the College, and the assignment of academic notations (Withdrawal - W, Withdraw Failure - WF, Incomplete - I).

 Who is my Academic Dean?